andrian-melnic/explainable-ai/README.md

 ## 📋 About <a name = "about"></a>

-This is a PROLOG implementation of a Decision Tree with multiple splitting criterias.
+This is an attempt to interpret Deep Neural Networks through a Decision Tree.
+The last one is a PROLOG implementation of a Decision Tree with multiple splitting criterias.
 The criteria used for measuring the goodness of split conditions are information gain, gain ratio and gini index.

 Datasets sources:
 - <a href="https://archive.ics.uci.edu/ml/datasets/Estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition+">Obesity (UCI Machine Learning Repository)</a>